 This article was written by Jude Wudarczyk.
-It appeared in the March 2002 issue of Historical Happenings the official newsletter of the Lawrenceville Historical Society.
-Photos have been added to this webpage that have not appeared in the original article courtesy of Allan Becer.
+It first appeared in the March 2002 issue of Historical Happenings the official newsletter of the Lawrenceville Historical Society.
+It was reprinted in the June 2018 issue with new information.
+Photos, courtesy of Allan Becer, have been added to this webpage that did not appear in the 2002 article.

 Ever since I was a boy growing up in Lawrenceville I heard stories about the tunnels that ran parallel to 40th Street.
 Many speculated that they were part of the old Allegheny Arsenal.
 Others guessed that their purpose was to smuggle goods or slaves from the riverbank to a safer haven.
 There were many descriptions of the tunnels.
 Some had them starting at the Allegheny River and continuing as far as Penn Avenue.
 Others had reported other starting or ending points.